thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ## originator fields

-Adds fields from message originator to the outgoing message.
+Enriches the outgoing message with the message originator's details.

 **Configuration**